 - You can browse to any of the shares that you are a member of without needing to map each one to a different drive letter.

-- You access to every department’s _IN and _OUT folders (*See the description of _IN _OUT Folders here)
+- You access to every department’s _IN folder like a drop-box for files destined for individuals within that department (*See the description of _IN and _OUT Folders here)